Agricultural Charges

 A person must disclose the mortgage if requested by a potential creditor.
 Failure to do so is an offence.

-Where monies remain due under s specific chattel mortgage 14 days after the due date or there is a breach, the mortgagee may serve an order on the sheriff in prescribed form or the county registrar who must seize the mortgaged stock and remove to the custody of any person.
+Where monies remain due under a specific chattel mortgage 14 days after the due date or there is a breach, the mortgagee may serve an order on the sheriff in prescribed form or the county registrar who must seize the mortgaged stock and remove to the custody of any person.
 The stock is to be sold and the proceeds applied for towards expenses and then the discharge of the debt.

 The chargee may while the monies are outstanding between the hours of sunrise and sunset in daylight hours on days when a civil process may be served, take an inventory of secured stock.
 The mortgagee may enter land where the stock is for such purpose.
 This does not apply against a bona fide purchaser for value of the stock.
 It is an offence to obstruct an officer of the landlord.

-principal monies remain unpaid for 28 days after the due date or if interest is unpaid 56 days after the due date or there has been a breach of any mortgage condition.
+Similar provisions apply to a floating charge A floating charge may be converted into a fixed charge.
+This may be done whenever principal monies remain unpaid for 28 days after the due date or if interest is unpaid 56 days after the due date or there has been a breach of any mortgage condition.

 The mortgagor serves a notice in writing to declaring the floating charge to be crystallised.
 The chargee takes an inventory of the stock and sends it to the Circuit Court office and the mortgage accordingly becomes fixed.

-Revenue debts in respect of income tax rates and rents rank behind a chattel mortgage.
-Creditors may exercise rights of distress or levy.
 Assets which are charged maybe seized and sold by way of enforcement of a judgment or by way of landlord’s distress, if they are subject to a floating charge.
 This does not apply to a fixed charge.